Lemez/lemez.github.io/_posts/music/2015-10-29-under-pressure.md

 ---
 {% include JB/setup %}

-I used to work in a commercial music studio.
+I used to work in a <a href="http://www.landfmusic.com">commercial music studio</a>.
 An international campaign for an underwear model came in.
 My response was this.
-My partner, and the clients both allowed themselves to be persuaded that this was a good idea.
-It got them a lot of attention, but not in the way that they hoped.
-We were taken off the job.
-I still love it almost more than anything else I have ever done.
+My good friend and partner Yaniv Fridel, as well as the clients themselves, were persuaded that this was a good idea.
+It got them a lot of attention: we were promptly taken off the job.
+Listening back, it marked a highpoint in my relationship with the world of making music to flog crap by.